 The question of this thread is ‘Do economists understand economies?’ and the answer is NO. Neither Walrasianism, Keynesianism, Marxianism nor Austrianism satisfies the criteria of material and formal consistency.
 Economics is a failed science.

 Because of utter scientific incompetence economists have never risen above the level of storytelling.
 This applies also to your post which explains the economy as a machination of rich people.
 You simply do not grasp the difference between a scientific and a yellow-press explanation.

-Just like the phenomenon of flight has to be understood in objective physical terms the functioning of the monetary economy has to be understood in objective systemic terms.
-What is needed to begin with are the objective laws of economics, for example the Profit Law.
+Just as the phenomenon of flight has to be understood in objective physical terms the functioning of the monetary economy has to be understood in objective systemic terms.
+What is needed, to begin with, are the objective laws of economics, for example, the Profit Law.

-You, too, have NO idea of what profit is and how markets interact.* Instead, you tell the bad guy/good guy story.
+You, too, have NO idea of what profit is and how markets interact.#1 Instead, you tell the bad guy/good guy story.
 People like this sitcom stuff but it is NOT science.

-To recall: since Smith and Marx economics claims to be a science but the feeble thinkers and strong blatherers that call themselves economists have until this day not figured out how the monetary economy works and how the product and the labor market interact and whether the system is self-correcting or not.**
+To recall: since Smith and Marx, economics claims to be a science but the feeble thinkers and strong blatherers that call themselves economists have to this day not figured out how the monetary economy works and how the product and the labor market interact and whether the system is self-adjusting or not.#2